-# Running a Node, API, and CLI
+# Run a Node, API, and CLI

-Run a blockchain and discover how to interact with it.
+In this first section, you will learn how to run a blockchain and discover how to interact with it.

 There are different ways to run a node of a Cosmos blockchain.
 You will explore how to do so using

 Before you start working with

 simapp, take a look at what you are going to do:

 The Cosmos SDK repository contains a folder called

 simapp (opens new window).
 In this folder you can find the code to run a simulated version of the Cosmos SDK, so you can test commands without actually interacting with your chain.
 The binary is called